bbrotsos/data-catalog-client/README.md

 data-catalog-client
 ===================

 The purpose of this project is to ingest CKAN and Project Open Data compliant JSON files and to ouput the same.
-It will create, update, read and deletion on CKAN.
+It will create, update, read and delete on CKAN.

 This is useful for automating content mangement systems with CKAN as well as generating reports.